 Try not to let the academic job market derail you

 There’s a lot of great advice out there on how graduate students and early-career faculty can juggle applying to jobs while also completing their books and dissertations, teach classes, and the like.
 But what about those academics who are not on the job market themselves?

 Even if you’re not applying for academic jobs, the academic job season still affects your life in predictable (and often unpredictable) ways.
 For instance, if your department is hiring, you will probably be expected to attend a bunch of job talks in a particular month or even turn one of your class sessions over to a teaching demonstration.
 You might also be asked to chair or sit on a search committee, in which case you should plan to be buried in applications and interviews for much of the fall and early spring.

-Plan for this by getting other big projects done ahead of time or building in blank but protected work time on your calendar that can be given over to academic job market tasks if needed.
+Plan for this by getting other big projects done ahead of time or time blocking protected work time on your calendar that can be given over to academic job market tasks if needed.
 If you think your class might be one that might have to be used for teaching demonstrations, build in a catch-up day that you can use either for that or for any other unpredictable event during the semester.

 The vast majority of academic life is seasonal and embracing that seasonality can help you avoid unwanted surprises that interrupt your plans.
 Figuring out what seasons work best for your goals and projects can be challenging but it is one that pays off handsomely.
 And letting the seasons shape your approach to your projects can ultimately mean a more holistic and meaningful professional life.

 Join our newsletter